This post contains affiliate links.

-- Rot. (if can go into your home compost bin, it does!)
+- Rot. (if it can go into your home compost bin, it does!)

 This sustainable living task is easier than you think!

-Furthermore, it is inevitable that this is a journey that we will all be walking in the not to distant future.
+Furthermore, this is inevitably a journey that we will all be walking in the not-too-distant future.

 Setting zero waste as a goal will guide individuals and businesses into practices that will create sustainable natural cycles.

-Cycles where all discarded materials will be redesigned or recycled to the benefit of us all and the planet as a whole.
+Cycles where all discarded materials will be redesigned or recycled for the benefit of us all and the planet as a whole.

-By doing this we will look to eliminating the volume and toxicity of our waste which is a great threat to our human, animal and plant health.
+By doing this, we will eliminate the volume and toxicity of our waste, which is a great threat to our human, animal, and plant health.